 Finally the claim for my wife got reprocessed about a month later, only to be denied with some error about the authorization.
 I called that day or a day later on December 12th and talked to a supervisor who said that they had made a mistake and that she was adjusting the claim while I was on the phone, that the full $4640 was the allowed amount, and that I would be receiving a check in a few days for 85% of the balance after the in-network deductible was met.
 I had her look at the newborn charges, and she said that I should hold off submitting a grievance, but that she would try to escalate things internally to get the newborn charges added to the authorization to be covered in-network.
 I also explained the issue with the dates missing for two out of the three visits.
 She was able to pull up my resubmitted claim, which had not been processed despite being submitted over a month ago, and said she would send it to be reprocessed.
 Finally, I let her know my concern about these charges being covered up to charge and not with Excellus’ allowed amount.
 She said she’d get back to me.
 A few days later I received the check covering the proper amount of the CPT 59400 code for my wife.
 At this point the charges for my wife had finally been processed correctly, two and a half months after being submitted.

-A day later I received a check for 85% of the allowed amount of the 1st home visit (the date of delivery)
+A day later I received a check for 85% of the allowed amount of the first home visit (the date of delivery).

 The next day, on February 8th, I called and spoke to the original supervisor who had submitted the internal grievance.
 She thought that she had resolved the issue.
-I explained to her that the 2nd and 3rd home visits were never entered in with the correct date despite my resubmission, and that the 1st home visit was only adjusted to the allowed amount.
+I explained to her that the second and third home visits were never entered in with the correct date despite my resubmission, and that the first home visit was only adjusted to the allowed amount.
 She adjusted the claims while I was on the phone and told me I would be getting a check for 85% of the charged amount of all three home visits, minus what I had already received.

 Finally, it was resolved.